 The SSH connection for debugging on port 22222 is not enabled by default and can only be used with keys.

 Due to the lack of resources we are not able to review all of our dependencies and inspect them for malicious behavior, leakage of information or compliance with GDPR.
-But we have a keen interest in the development of our dependencies are try to work closely with the upstream developer.
+But we have a keen interest in the development of our dependencies and try to work closely with the upstream developer.